-The programme for the Anniversary Weekender includes chances to learn from the experts, join in discussions in the plenary sessions and the original 'Big Debate', and have fun at our evening events, including our Anniversary dinner and the always entertaining Leeds Challenge Quiz.
-In addition explore the wider Leeds area on one of our ever popular Study Tours, this year including visits to Leeds city centre, the Allerton Bywater Millennium community, Wakefield city centre, and Harrogate.
+The programme for the Anniversary Weekender included chances to learn from the experts, join in discussions in the plenary sessions and the original 'Big Debate', and have fun at our evening events, including wine receptions and the always entertaining Leeds Challenge Quiz.
+In addition delegates explored the wider Leeds area on one of our ever popular Study Tours, this year including visits to Leeds city centre, the Aire Valley, Wakefield city centre, and Harrogate.

-Confirmed speakers addressing the Anniversary School include Lord Taylor of Goss Moor, whose review of planning guidance was published last December, who will open the School; RTPI President Peter Geraghty; Mary Cook from Cornerstone Chambers who gave a valuable legal update; TCPA Chief executive Kate Henderson; Rob Cowan, who will provide an expert and entertaining guide to design; Dave Chetwyn, director of Urban Vision Enterprises CIC and a Design Council CABE enabler, will provide an update on Neighbourhood Plans; Jed Griffiths will advise on planning and probity; Clive Dutton, executive director for regeneration and inward investment at the London Borough of Newham will discuss issues around short term recovery or long term stability; and the RSPB’s Simon Marsh will consider how the environment can help secure a prosperous future; Ron Tate gave insights on regeration in a time of austerity; and Chris Shepley CBE entertained everyone speaking at the Anniversary Gala Dinner.
+Speakers addressing the Anniversary School included Lord Taylor of Goss Moor, whose review of planning guidance was published last December, who opened the School; RTPI President Peter Geraghty; Mary Cook from Cornerstone Chambers who gave a valuable legal update; TCPA Chief executive Kate Henderson; Rob Cowan, who provided an expert and entertaining guide to design; Dave Chetwyn, director of Urban Vision Enterprises CIC and a Design Council CABE enabler, provided an update on Neighbourhood Plans; Jed Griffiths advised on planning and probity; the RSPB’s Simon Marsh MBE considered how the environment can help secure a prosperous future; Ron Tate gave insights on regeration in a time of austerity; and Chris Shepley CBE entertained everyone speaking at the Anniversary Gala Dinner.

-Finally we extend a big thank you to our supporters, volunteers, speakers and delegates who made the 2012 Summer School Weekender a key and valued event in the planning calendar.
-We intend that the 2013 Weekender will mark a fitting celebration for our 80th Anniversary.
+Finally we extend a big thank you to our supporters, volunteers, speakers and delegates who all made the 2013 Weekender a fitting celebration for our 80th Anniversary.
 Keep up-to-date via the website, Twitter and Facebook.